Are you thinking about gigging it on a Saturday night alone or with your band?

 We can say thank you to this Japanese brand for being one of the first to bring out acoustic-electric guitars to the market, and to pioneer the preamplifier-equalizer components.

-When you see a Tak price, you know it’s going to be a high one.
+When you see a Tak price, you know it’s going to be a high one as they make one of the best acoustic electric guitars on the market.
 The good quality is in every bit deserving, but we may have an affordable option for you yet!

 This brand is of course anything but amateur or budget.
 Taylor Guitars is the creme de la creme of them all, and their prices match their reputation.